MiroslavSvec/project-3/README.md

 *Represent main development process before I started to use different branches for each version.*

 - **Changelog**
-  *Unfortunately this version of the application was never really documented, however the applications as well as 99% of features was built in this version.*
+  *Unfortunately this version of the application was never really documented, however the applications as well as 99% of features was built in this version.
+  Commit `0c0f5b896f4cc48285cf52dfb50c37cd3566103c` is the last commit of this version.*
 - **Fixes**
   - <strike>Need to update localStorage when swapping between profiles</strike>
     - localStorage no longer in use